Mère et Fille: Season 3 (2014)

 The third season premiered on Disney Channel France on 13 May 2014.
 The episodes are compounds of four mini-episodes.

 Movie (2016)

-Mère et Fille, California Dream tells the story of Barbara, who has won a fashion contest, but the problem is the contest takes place in California and she lives in Paris.
+Mère et Fille: California Dream tells the story of Barbara, a girl who has won a fashion contest, but the problem is that the contest takes place in California and she lives in Paris.
+Laura Marano makes a cameo in the film.
 It has been referred to and marketed as the first French Disney Channel Original Movie.

 Season 4 (2017)

 On 18 March 2017, a special episode surrounding around Barbara turning 20 years old aired as part of Disney Channel France's 20th anniversary programming.
-It has been announced that the fourth season will start airing on 8 April 2017.
-In this season, Barbara will be 16 years old, and Isabelle 42 years old.
+It was announced that the fourth season will start airing on 8 April 2017.
+In this season, Barbara would be 17 years old, and Isabelle 42 years old.